What Is a COVID-19 Variant?

 Delta (B.1.617.2).
 This variant was spotted in India in December 2020.
-It caused a huge surge in cases in mid-April 2021.
-This highly contagious variant is now found in 178 countries including the U.S., the U.K., Australia, and all of Europe.
-It's the dominant strain in the U.S. and the U.K.
+It caused a huge surge in cases in mid-April 2021, quickly spreading across the globe.

-Research suggests that changes to the spike protein may make the Delta variant up to 50% more transmissible than other COVID-19 variants.
+Research suggests that changes to the spike protein made the Delta variant up to 50% more transmissible than previous COVID-19 variants.

 Mu (B.1.621).
 Experts first spotted this COVID-19 variant (pronounced m'yoo) in Colombia in January 2021.
 Since then, countries in South America and Europe have reported outbreaks of Mu.